Android Development Useful Tools

 Android Asset Studio

-Android Asset Studio is a one-stop shop for all your project asset need.
+Android Asset Studio is a one-stop-shop for all your project asset needs.
 Android Asset Studio provides you with multiple options.
 From generating icons to styling your action bar, this tool greatly simplifies development.

 Material Design Icons